 Fun Facts: My happy place is any warm, pretty beach, toes dug into the sand, while I read a good book and listen to the crashing waves.
 I don’t really like chocolate.
 I love the smell of freshly cut grass.
 Reading, exercise, and cooking are my current non-therapy therapies.

 Licensure and Education: I am licensed in Maryland (#04804) and California (#20024; inactive status).
+I am authorized to provide telehealth services in several states other than Maryland through PSYPACT, an inter-state practice compact for psychologists (APIT#9468).
+I am a registered telehealth provider in Florida (provider #290).
 I earned my Bachelor’s degree from Boston College and my PhD in Psychology from Pacific Graduate School of Psychology (now part of Palo Alto University).

 Training and Experience: After 15+ years in the field, I have a broad range of work experience in multiple settings.
 I have worked with a variety of clients and difficulties.
 I prioritize my continuing education around strengthening my current skills, learning new evidence-based techniques. and adding new skills to my therapeutic toolbox.
 I am certified in Trauma-Focused Cognitive Behavioral Therapy for kids and teens.
 I am trained in Cognitive Processing Therapy for PTSD.